blawesom/osc-finops/README.md

 #### Quote Building
 1. Navigate to the "Quotes" tab (no login required for catalog browsing)
 2. Select a region (cloudgouv-eu-west-1, eu-west-2, us-west-1, or us-east-2)
-3. Choose a resource from the catalog (ReadCatalog API works without authentication)
+3. Choose a resource from the catalog (ReadPublicCatalog API works without authentication)
 4. Configure resource parameters
 5. Add to quote
 6. Apply discounts and duration